-- Chairman (since November 2017) - Chief Executive Officer (since November 2016) - President (since September 2015) - Chief Operating Officer (September 2015 October 2016) - Group Vice President, International Business, Micro Irrigation Business and Distributor Development (June 2014 - September 2015) - Vice President, International Business (March 2013 June 2014) - Vice President, Exmark (March 2012 March 2013)
+- Chairman (since November 2017) - •Chief Executive Officer (since November 2016) - President (since September 2015) - •Chief Operating Officer (September 2015 October 2016) - •Group Vice President, International Business, Micro Irrigation Business and Distributor Development (June 2014 - September 2015) - •Vice President, International Business (March 2013 June 2014) - Vice President, Exmark (March 2012 March 2013)

-In his more than 33 years with our Company, Mr. Olson has developed and brings to our Board rich knowledge of the Company, including, in particular, our global businesses and operations, manufacturing processes, supply chain, distribution and channel development, and product development strategies.
+In his more than 34 years with our Company, Mr. Olson has developed and brings to our Board rich knowledge of the Company, including, in particular, our global businesses and operations, manufacturing processes, supply chain, distribution and channel development, and product development strategies.
 In addition, the broad experience he has gained through his past leadership of our various businesses and manufacturing operations provides him with a unique perspective regarding our growth initiatives and strategic direction.
-He contributes a deep commitment to quality, technological advancements, innovation, ethical values and business conduct and focus on customer service.
-As a result of his dual role as Chairman and CEO, Mr. Olson provides unique insight into our Company's future strategies, opportunities and challenges and serves as a unifying element between our Board and Management.
+He contributes a deep commitment to quality, technological advancements, innovation, sustainability, diversity, Chairman